Danz17/TitanKeys/docs/LAUNCHER_SHORTCUTS.md

 # Launcher Shortcuts and Power Shortcuts

-This document explains the behavior and implementation of launcher shortcuts and power shortcuts in Pastiera.
+This document explains the behavior and implementation of launcher shortcuts and power shortcuts in TitanKeys.

 ## Table of Contents